martinm43/stroman/README.md

 TBD soon, RQ INT means requires internet, a lot of these are just raw ideas:

-RQ INT: Parse the "unable to find data for..." statements and update the Games table to say "Game Postphoned" RQ INT: Update pitching data (starting with pitcher names) in table
+* Parse the "unable to find data for..." statements and update the Games table to say "Game Postphoned"

-Report the 'analytics' along with conventional wins in a table Use tables instead of prose for the run differentials add expt win to run differential table by creating a single table group teams by league, and then by divisions add in some sort of "random quote" to the log file as a tail
+* Update pitching data (starting with pitcher names) in table
+* Add in a random quote at the end of the log file when complete

 TBD later:
 Playoff predictions and the like should start no earlier than 20%, no later than 25% into season